vrsce/Belly-tagz/README.md

   Implemented Start-Transcript with $mod variable to output .txt files of script info (use -Path flag to dictate this output to another location)

- Removed activation check and replaced with ms-settings:activation.
+  Removed activation check and replaced with ms-settings:activation